Avast Secureline was founded in 2014 in Prague, Czech Republic.

 Really liking the VPN

-I think it’s a great VPN, I mean, the simplicity on the interface, the configuration and all the necessary.
+I think it’s a great VPN, I mean, the simplicity of the interface, the configuration and all the necessary.
 I’m not seeking an ultra anonymous VPN, just some security on my web surfing.
-Just one thing.
-When I configure the VPN to automatically connect on wifi, sometimes it does not get online, I mean, It’s like remains lagged on interface then after like two minutes gets connected.
-Happened like 4 times.
-Besides of that.
-I’m satisfied.

 There are better options for Avast